sonkashash/Brain-games/README.md

 #### 2. [Brain calc](https://asciinema.org/a/1DiklSFRnrEPCeIROseMu5xrC)

-*Task*: calculate the result of the expression
+*Task*: Calculate the result of the expression

 #### 3. [Brain gcd](https://asciinema.org/a/wefNd0Z7R1XmrHtVsLEISAi94)

-*Task*: find the greatest common divisor of given numbers
+*Task*: Find the greatest common divisor of given numbers